Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 * Password validation through Javascript which in turns can present a front end response informing the user.
 * Addition and removal of favourite walks from a user profile to allow storage later.
 * Pagination calculations and routing for search page number.
+* Login capabilities and restrictions on content depending on user.

 ### Features to Implement:
 * Responsive Pagination: As there are not many walks currently uploaded to the website it was not required to make the pagination more expansive than it already is.
 However, if this